 Central Lincoln County YMCA

-Maine’s Central Lincoln County YMCA is undergoing a renovation and expansion with the help of Coastal Enterprises, Inc. (CEI).
-CEI made a $2.46M Community Facilities loan to the YMCA, which has raised additional money through a fundraising campaign.
-The YMCA has been a community hub for decades, serving 22,000 residents from ten communities, but the facility is aging and needs upgrades to continue meeting the needs of its members.
-The project will involve an upgrade of the aging facilities as well as the addition of a fitness center, a teaching kitchen and space to house two local nonprofits.
-Construction has begun and is expected to be completed by the spring of 2018.
+Maine’s Central Lincoln County YMCA underwent a renovation and expansion with the help of Coastal Enterprises, Inc. (CEI).
+CEI made a $2.46M Community Facilities loan to the YMCA, which raised additional money through a fundraising campaign.
+The YMCA has been a community hub for decades, serving 22,000 residents from ten communities, but the facility was aging and needed upgrades to continue meeting the needs of its members.
+The project involved an upgrade of the aging facilities as well as the addition of a fitness center, a teaching kitchen and space to house two local nonprofits.
+The renovation was completed in April 2018.

 You can read more about the YMCA here.